Kentucky Oaks History

 As for how they won, while none of the winners went wire-to-wire in the race, all but Princess of Sylmar were forwardly placed throughout the race and were able to pounce on the pacesetters as they made the turn into the stretch, take the lead and then ease away for the win, so it’s important to consider horses that tend to break quickly from the gate and are able to establish a good stalking position early.

-None of the Kentucky Oaks winners of the last five years has been the betting favorite — not even Monomoy Girl!
-The last two winners have returned double-digit odds: 2019 winner Serengeti Empress was a 13 – 1 longshot, and 2020 winner Shedaresthedevil paid 15 – 1.
+In the last seven years, only one of the Kentucky Oaks winners has been the favorite, Malathaat.
+Two recent winner have returned double-digit odds: 2019 winner Serengeti Empress was a 13 – 1 longshot, and 2020 winner Shedaresthedevil paid 15 – 1.

 Historically, one of the most dominant performances in the Kentucky Oaks came in 2009, when the great Rachel Alexandra took the race by a record 20 1/4, incredibly running just a quarter-second off the race record for 1 1/8 miles despite the fact she wasn’t being pushed by any other horses in the race.